(Veja o texto em português mais abaixo.)

 This article was published in Elsevier's Entertainment Computing.
 In it, I presented the DF framework, showing its chronological development and refinement.
 I discussed both the empirical data collected during research, and the theoretical underpinnings of the DF framework, and concluded presenting some ideas for further research.
 This article was an expanded version of two articles from 2015 (see below).

-These two articles were presented to SBGames XIV (2015 Brazilian Symposium on Digital Games and Entertainment, organized by the Brazilian Computation Society).
+These two articles were presented to SBGames XIV (2015 Brazilian Symposium on Digital Games and Entertainment, organized by the Brazilian Computer Science Society).
 The first one presents a summary of the DF framework, and the developments and refinements since the previous year.
 In the second article, I discussed the empirical research from which several of the model refinements were derived.
 The research focused on DFs linked to the cooperative dynamics in board games.

 This is a Gamasutra blog post.
 Here, I discussed the MDA (Mechanics, Dynamics and Aesthetics) theoretical framework (proposed by Hunicke, LeBlanc and Zubeck in 2004), noting some of its limitations with regard to board games.